Days Before Tomorrow: History

 Days Before Tomorrow was founded in 2006 by guitar player Scott Kahn and keyboard player Jason Buchwald.
 The band name, Days Before Tomorrow, chosen by Scott Kahn and his wife, was a takeoff on the movie The Day After Tomorrow.
 With the addition of lead vocalist Eric Klein and bassist Chris Walker, the band self-produced and commercially released their debut, self-titled EP in 2006.
 Drums on the EP were played by session drummer (and former Seether drummer) Kevin Soffera.
 Amidst favorable reviews, the first track, “Can’t Do Anything,” received an honorable mention in Billboard Magazine’s 14th Annual Songwriting Contest.
 Then, in August 2008, a demo recording of the song “Sleepwalking” received an honorable mention in Billboard Magazine’s 15th Annual Songwriting Competition.

 During the next few years, Days Before Tomorrow underwent a number of personnel changes, with Kahn and Klein remaining from the original lineup.
 After drummer Jason Gianni joined the band, Days Before Tomorrow focused on progressive rock music.
 Second guitarist Derek Davodowich was added to the band, and bassist Robert "Zeek" Maziekien replaced Walker.

 The band continued writing new material and performing in the New York metropolitan area.
 Co-founder Jason Buchwald relocated to Arizona and left the band.
-In 2008, Days Before Tomorrow was asked by Kim Mulligan of Sirius XM and WDHA-FM Radio to remake a classic 1980s "hair band" song in their progressive rock style for the Main Man Records compilation CD, Hair Apparent: The Main Main Records Tribute to Hair Bands.
+In 2008, Days Before Tomorrow was asked by Kim Mulligan of SiriusXM and WDHA-FM Radio to remake a classic 1980s "hair band" song in their progressive rock style for the Main Man Records compilation CD, Hair Apparent: The Main Main Records Tribute to Hair Bands.
 The result was a remake of the Nelson hit, "After the Rain," mixed by Grammy Award winning engineer, Earl Cohen.